Cold in Scrabble and Meaning

 2. (with 'the', figurative) A harsh place; a place of abandonment.

-3. (countable, pathology) A common, usually harmless, viral illness, usually with congestion of the nasal passages and sometimes fever.
+3. (countable, pathology) A common, usually harmless, usually viral illness, usually with congestion of the nasal passages and sometimes fever.

 4. (uncountable, slang) Rheum; sleepy dust.